openconfig/gribi/doc/specification.md

 The `Get` RPC is a server streaming RPC for clients to retrieve the current set of installed gRIBI entries.
 The `Get` RPC is typically used for reconcilation between a client and a server, or for periodical consistency checking by clients.

 A client sends a `GetRequest` message specifying the target network instance and gRIBI entry type.
-The device processes the request and responds a stream of `GetResponse` messages that contain the set of currently installed gRIBI entries by any client.
+The device processes the request and responds a stream of `GetResponse` messages that contain the set of currently installed gRIBI entries by any client, and their server acknowledged programming status (see 4.2.2 for more details).
 Once all entries have been sent, the server should close the RPC.

 ### 4.2.1 `GetRequest` message